HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/dimlp/dimlpcls.md

 - **Type** specifies the argument datatype.
 - **CLI argument syntax** is the exact name to use if you are writing the argument along with the program call.
 - **JSON identifier** is the exact name to use if you are writing the argument inside a [JSON configuration file](../../file-formats/json-configuration-files.md).
 - **Default value** is the value that will be used by the program if the argument is not specified.
-If `none`, it could mean that the argument is not used at all during the algorithm execution or could also mean that you have to specify it yourself.
+If `None`, it could mean that the argument is not used at all during the algorithm execution or could also mean that you have to specify it yourself.

 ---